 OECD Home › Employment › By Date

-The OECD unemployment rate was stable at 8.0% in December 2012, unchanged from the previous month.
+The OECD unemployment rate increased to 8.1% in January 2013, compared with 8.0% in the previous month.